Ombudsman for Mental Health and Developmental Disabilities - State of Minnesota

 * Knowing your rights

-* Access to the right services
+* Access to appropriate services

 * Ideas for making services better